sergiorf/xmath/README.md

 ### Acknowledgements

-This project is a derivative work from a generic C++ project template from Konstantin Gredeskoul at [CMake Tutorial](https://cmake.org/cmake-tutorial/)
+This project is a derivative work from a generic C++ project template designed by Konstantin Gredeskoul at [CMake Project Template](https://github.com/kigster/cmake-project-template)

+Thank you!